Managing App Volumes

 myossvolume admin oss 200M

-The volume which is named myvolume is created, you can mount the volume with process of the application, use the command of drycc volumes mount.
-When volume is mounted, a new release will be created and deployed automatically.
+The volume named “myvolume” is created.
+You can mount the volume to a process of the application using the drycc volumes mount command.
+When a volume is mounted, a new release will be created and deployed automatically.

 $ drycc volumes mount myvolume web=/data/web